stephane-robin/CRISPRbuilder-TB/doc/crisprbuilder-tb.md

     fasta files successfully downloaded.
     We're mixing both fasta files, which correspond to the two splits ends.

-The cowerage will be calculated and if it is too low the procedure will be cancelled:
+The coverage will be calculated and if it is too low the procedure will be cancelled:

 ```python